kryptokrona/kryptokrona-mobile-wallet/README.md

 Run `yo rn-toolbox:assets --icon assets/img/icon.png --force`

-When it asks for the name of your react-native project, enter `tonchan` (Not ton-chan!)
+When it asks for the name of your react-native project, enter `TonChan` (Not ton-chan!)

 #### Renaming app

 Run `npm install -g react-native-rename` (You may need to run this with sudo)

 Run `react-native-name your-new-project-name` from this directory.
 (Obviously, replace with the desired name)

+This might confuse the build system.
+You probably should do this before installing.

+#### Config

+Edit `config.js`.
+The fields should be self explanatory.
+Make sure to recompile.